-They have published at least 3,000 books in total ever since year of inception.
-I would not be surprised by these numbers if I were you since Usborne Publishing has 35 fantastic writers and more than 50 book designers.
+They have published at least 3,000 books in total ever since the year of inception.
+If I were you, I would not be surprised by these numbers since Usborne Publishing has 35 fantastic writers and more than 50 book designers.

 Plus, the staff in charge of book production, accounts, sales, marketing, and everything else is at least composed of 250 people.

-With such dedication and passion in producing books for children, they have scored multiple titles and awards and have built a remarkable reputation in the niche of children’s books publishing companies.
+With such dedication and passion for producing books for children, they have scored multiple titles and awards.
+They have built a remarkable reputation in the niche of children’s book publishing companies.

 How To Make Money With Usborne Books

 To get started with Usborne Books, you will join as a consultant by initially purchasing their Educational Consultant Kit.
 This can cost you $75 for the new consultant mini kit or $125 for the New consultant kit, plus taxes.

 The main difference between the new kits is the number of books they have, the mini kit includes 10 best-selling titles, and the new consultant kit 20.

 There is an upsell for both starter kits, a full catalog of all their products that you can get for plus $12 + taxes.

 As if you haven’t already had enough of all the startup costs, there are also recurring fees you must consider.
 There are subscriptions you would have to pay for.
 If you are wondering what kind of subscriptions these are, they are mostly just tools you would need to place and process orders.